News & Analysis

 April 21, 2026

 After months of fossil fuel industry lobbying, Republican lawmakers have introduced sweeping legislation that would shield Big Oil companies from attempts to hold them accountable for their role in the climate crisis.
 The legislation comes as oil and gas companies are facing dozens of climate accountability lawsuits from communities across the country over their decades of deception about the harms of their products.
+Many cases are heading toward discovery and trial after courts rejected Big Oil’s efforts to stop them.

 “Big Oil companies have raked in massive profits at the pump while lying to the American people about the catastrophic harm of their products, and now they want to deny Americans their rightful day in court and stick taxpayers with the bill for the mess they made,” CCI President Richard Wiles said.
 “If fossil fuel companies have done nothing wrong, why do they need immunity?”